Share

 Personal Property Optional (Included with Loss of Use Coverage)

-Covers damage to your customer's belongings, like TVs and furniture.
-May be purchased separately (with Loss of Use) or with other coverages.
+Covers damage to your customer's belongings such as TVs and furniture.
+May be purchased separately (combined with Loss of Use) or with other coverages.

 Deductible 5%, 10%, 15%, 20%, or 25% of Personal Property limit